TwitchLib/TwitchLib/README.md

   * OnChannelStateChanged - Fires when channel state is changed
   * OnViewerJoined - New viewer/chatter joined the chat channel room.
   * OnViewerLeft - Viewer/chatter left (PARTed) the chat channel.
-  * OnCommandReceived - Fires when command (uses custom command identifier) is received.
+  * OnChatCommandReceived - Fires when command (uses custom command identifier) is received.
   * OnMessageSent - Fires when a chat message is sent.
   * OnUserStateChanged - Fires when a user state is received.
   * OnModeratorJoined - Fires when a moderator joins chat (not necessarily real time)